 We are multi-faceted human beings and our emotional, mental, spiritual and physical health need to be in-line for us to function at our best.

-Our upbringing; our family, culture, society, religion and nationality all play a part in how we think, react and behave.
+Our upbringing; our family, culture, society, religion and nationality can play a part in how we think, act, react and behave.

 Let’s chat from the comfort of your home.

 I offer 60-minute online counselling sessions.
-You can book one session or a block of three or five to start.
+You can book one session or a block of three or five at a discounted rate.